davesag/flower-shop-test/README.md

 ## To do

-* add some unhappy path tests
+* add some unhappy path tests and bring test coverage back up to 100%
 * refactor the class and property names to be more consistent and more in-line with Ruby standards.

 ## License